AhamefulaChibundu/se-assignment-2-introduction-to-software-engineering-AhamefulaChibundu/README.md

 Questions:
 Define Software Engineering:
+Software Engineering can be defined as the design, development, testing and maintenance of software application.
+It combines different disciplines to achieve or create a reliable and efficient software such as project management,computer science, engineering and programming skills.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):